We love our Dogs and a lot of our work is looking after dogs. We offer an extensive service for our Canine clients including:

 Our high standards of care means it is mandatory for all surgical patients to have intravenous fluid therapy using an infusion pump and pain relief using a multidrug protocol.
 Pain relief is an important part of post operation recovery.

-We have a separate large treatment room complete with anaesthetic machine and a full range of monitors for all minor procedures such as grass seed removal from ears, stitch ups or abscess draining etc We also have a “wet” treatment table connected with water and flushing equipment for messy things such as enemas.
+We have a separate large triage and treatment room complete with anaesthetic machine and a full range of monitors for treaige in an emergency as well as all minor procedures such as grass seed removal from ears, stitch ups or abscess draining etc We also have a “wet” treatment table connected with water and flushing equipment for messy things such as enemas.

 Like any form of insurance, pet insurance helps cover the cost of the unexpected.
 Statistics show that 1 in 3 pets will require emergency treatment from year to year.
 Increasing numbers of clients are now getting their pets covered and we have many happy clients who have had emergency treatment covered who would of had trouble affording it otherwise.